Five Ways Pets Make Our Lives Better

 But it doesn’t take special training for the rest of us to reap the benefits of a pet.
 Think about all the things a pet brings to your life:

-1. They get you moving.
+1. Pets get you moving.

 Whether it’s a daily run or walk with your four-legged friend, or tossing a ball to play fetch, these creatures get you moving.
 And even in small doses, that movement can have a big effect on your health.
 If you forget, they’re sure to remind you.

-2. You will have a routine.
+2. Pets require you to have a routine.

 Animals seem to have their own clocks that are pretty accurate.
 They know when it’s time to get up, or to have kibble, or to go for a walk.
 That means even if you don’t remember it’s time for something, you can count on them to remind you.
 Having a routine often helps you build in healthy habits such as exercise and sleep, and helps you focus on the priorities.
 It can also help reduce your stress level.

-3. They’re great companions.
+3. Pets are great companions.